okpalaChidiebere/ng-contacts-app/README.md

 ## Lifecycle Events

 - Lifecycle events are special methods that each component has that allows us to run custom behavior during certain time of the Component life.
-See the full list [here](https://angular.io/guide/lifecycle-hooks#sequence-and-frequency-of-all-lifecycle-events)
+See the full list [here](https://angular.io/guide/lifecycle-hooks#sequence-and-frequency-of-all-lifecycle-events) and [here](https://www.stackchief.com/blog/ngOnInit%20Example%20%7C%20Angular)
 - Why Lifecycle events are important because you know when and where to run asynchronous events like Server fetch, etc

 ## Routing and Navigation